Kiln Drying & Energy

 terms, this means an owner of a log home might

-expend $150 to $400 less per year on their heating
+expend $150 to $400 less per year on their

-and cooling-related utility bills, while
+heating and cooling-related utility bills, while

 maintaining equal or superior comfort under

-real-world weather conditions. over the long term,
+real-world weather conditions. over the long

-have over $12,000 in today's dollars in the bank
+owner could have over $12,000 in today's dollars

-due to energy efficiency.
+in the bank due to energy

 Facts: